Jayanth-MKV/Jayanth-MKV/README.md

              🎇       ✨
  👋 Hi, I’m  JAYANTH MKV 😊

-   🏫 A Sophomore🖋️ at JNTU , Vizianagaram🏔️🗺️
+   🏫 A Student🖋️ at JNTU , Vizianagaram🏔️🗺️
        pursuing Btech📓 in Computer Science💻

    👀 I’m interested in Artificial Intelligence💡 driven by Machine Learning🖥️ and Data Science📊.